 Your first priority in shopping for a secured card will be to stick with a reputable bank and avoid the numerous products with high interest rates and unreasonable fees.
 Shoppers should look for a card with a low annual fee and perhaps one that might earn interest on their deposit.
 Finally, applicants should be aware that not all banks guarantee acceptance, so those with outstanding liens or a recent bankruptcy will not qualify for some of these cards.

 These are some of the top secured credit cards currently available.

 Capital One® Secured MasterCard®

 The Capital One® Secured MasterCard® is the best secured credit card available — sign up now!
 This is one of the few cards that may extend you a credit line in excess of your deposit.
-Your minimum security deposit gets you a $200 credit line.
+If you make a security deposit of $49, $99, or $200, you will be able to get an initial $200 credit line, determined based on your creditworthiness.
 This card's standard interest rate is 24.99% variable APR.
 Like all Capital One cards, there are no foreign transaction fees.
 This card also comes benefits like auto rental insurance, travel accident insurance, and price protection.
 The best part — there is no annual fee.